-- Housing development constructed after the Area's designation which has no historic value and detracts from the setting of the Scheduled Monument and Grade I Listed building for which this area was originally included. - The Listed Building and Scheduled Monument designations for the historic buildings will still remain.
-These provide a greater level of protection than the Conservation Area designation, so protection levels are not reduced.
+Housing development constructed after the Area's designation which has no historic value and detracts from the setting of the Scheduled Monument and Grade I Listed building for which this area was originally included.

 The Conservation Area currently includes part of a small modern housing development off Brandon Road around Canon's Close which surrounds the Grade I listed Remains of the Priory of St Sepulchre and the Scheduled Monument of the Priory of the Canons of the Holy Sepulchre and part of the Saxon town.
 When this area was designated the boundary followed the boundary of Canon's Farm which included various farm buildings around the Priory.
 Since this time a small housing development has replaced the farm buildings and expanded beyond the original farm boundary to the north.
 None of the new buildings have historic interest because of their recent age.
 They are fairly ordinary suburban houses that are not of the same architectural quality and typical characteristics of the historic centre.
-Whilst the Scheduled Monument and listed Priory are still of significance, the modern development detracts from their setting and prohibits this area from contributing to the character and appearance of the Conservation Area.
-The Listed Building and Scheduled Monument designations for the historic buildings will still remain.
-These provide a greater level of protection than the Conservation Area designation, so protection levels are not reduced.
+The modern development detracts from their setting and does not contribute to the character and appearance of the Conservation Area.
+Therefore the modern housing is proposed for removal from the Conservation Area boundary, while the Scheduled and Listed Priory remains, plus the green space of School Plain to the south-east, will remain within the boundary.